dbos-inc/dbos-docs/docs/api-reference/contexts.md

 recv<T extends NonNullable<any>>(topic?: string, timeoutSeconds?: number): Promise<T | null>
 ```

-Workflows use `recv()` receive messages sent to their identity, optionally for a particular topic.
+Receive messages sent to the workflow, optionally for a particular topic.
+Messages are dequeued first-in, first-out, from a queue associated with the topic.
-Each call to `recv()` waits for and consumes the next message to arrive in the queue for the specified topic, returning `null` if the wait times out.
+Calls to `recv()` wait for the next message in the queue, returning `null` if the wait times out.
-If the topic is not specified, this method only receives messages sent without a topic.
+If no topic is specified, `recv` can only access messages sent without a topic.
 For more information, see our [messages API tutorial](../tutorials/workflow-communication-tutorial#messages-api).

 ### workflowCtxt.setEvent(key, value)